docker-mailserver/docker-mailserver/docs/content/config/account-management/provisioner/file.md

     **`setup` CLI prevents an alias and account sharing an address:**

-    You cannot presently add a new account (`setup email add`) or alias `setup alias add` with an address when that already exists as an alias or account.
+    You cannot presently add a new account (`setup email add`) or alias (`setup alias add`) with an address which already exists as an alias or account in DMS.

-    This [restriction was enforced][gh-issue::bugs::account-alias-overlap] due to problems it could cause, although there are [use-cases where you may legitimately require this functionality][gh-issue::feature-request::allow-account-alias-overlap].
+    This [restriction was enforced][gh-issue::bugs::account-alias-overlap] due to [problems it could cause][gh-issue::bugs::account-alias-overlap-problem], although there are [use-cases where you may legitimately require this functionality][gh-issue::feature-request::allow-account-alias-overlap].

     For now you must manually edit the `postfix-virtual.cf` file as a workaround.
 There are no run-time checks outside of the `setup` CLI related to this restriction.